: Munk Senior Fellow & Director of the Foreign Policy and National Security Program

-Shuvaloy Majumdar is a Munk Senior Fellow with the Macdonald-Laurier Institute.
-He brings experience in global affairs at its highest levels, and in the foreign policy issues formative to the last decade.
-In Ottawa, between 2011 and 2015, he served as the policy director to successive Canadian foreign ministers, as well as senior policy advisor to its minister for international development, assisting the prime minister and his cabinet to navigate key issues of international security and the global economy.
+In Ottawa, between 2011 and 2015, he served as the Director of Policy to successive Canadian Foreign Ministers, assisting the prime minister and cabinet navigate key issues of international security and the global economy.